Harvard-ATG/huit-ondemand-user-docs/docs/spack-course-shared.md

 Anyone on the teaching staff should have permission to modify the spack installation, including by installing new packages and creating new environments.

+For more on managing a Spack installation and Spack environments, see our [Spack package management docs](package-management.md).